OpenFAST/openfast/reg_tests/README.md

 prior to running. r-test can be initialized with
 `git submodule update --init --recursive` or updated with `git submodule update`.

-Usage: `python3 executeBeamdynRegressionCase.py testname beamdyn_driver source_directory build_directory tolerance system_name compiler_id`
+Usage: `python executeBeamdynRegressionCase.py testname beamdyn_driver source_directory build_directory tolerance system_name compiler_id`
-Example: `python3 executeBeamdynRegressionCase.py Test02 beamdyn_driver path/to/openfast_repo path/to/openfast_repo/build 0.000001 [Darwin,Linux,Windows] [Intel,GNU]`
+Example: `python executeBeamdynRegressionCase.py Test02 beamdyn_driver path/to/openfast_repo path/to/openfast_repo/build 0.000001 [Darwin,Linux,Windows] [Intel,GNU]`

 #### lib/executeOpenfastCase.py
 This program executes a single OpenFAST case.

-Usage: `python3 executeOpenfastCase.py input_file openfast_executable`
+Usage: `python executeOpenfastCase.py input_file openfast_executable`
 - `openfast_executable` is an optional argument pointing to the OpenFAST executable of choice.
 - if `openfast_executable` is not given, an attempt will be made to find one in $PATH

-Example: `python3 executeOpenfastCase.py CaseDir/case01.fst`
+Example: `python executeOpenfastCase.py CaseDir/case01.fst`
-Example: `python3 executeOpenfastCase.py CaseDir/case01.fst openfast`
+Example: `python executeOpenfastCase.py CaseDir/case01.fst openfast`
-Example: `python3 executeOpenfastCase.py CaseDir/case01.fst openfast/install/bin/openfast`
+Example: `python executeOpenfastCase.py CaseDir/case01.fst openfast/install/bin/openfast`

 #### lib/executeBeamdynCase.py
 This program executes a single BeamDyn case.

-Usage: `python3 executeBeamdynCase.py input_file beamdyn_executable`
+Usage: `python executeBeamdynCase.py input_file beamdyn_executable`
 - `beamdyn_executable` is an optional argument pointing to the BeamDyn executable of choice.
 - if `beamdyn_executable` is not given, an attempt will be made to find one in $PATH

-Example: `python3 executeBeamdynCase.py CaseDir/case01.fst`
+Example: `python executeBeamdynCase.py CaseDir/case01.fst`
-Example: `python3 executeBeamdynCase.py CaseDir/case01.fst beamdyn`
+Example: `python executeBeamdynCase.py CaseDir/case01.fst beamdyn`
-Example: `python3 executeBeamdynCase.py CaseDir/case01.fst openfast/install/bin/beamdyn`
+Example: `python executeBeamdynCase.py CaseDir/case01.fst openfast/install/bin/beamdyn`

 #### lib/pass_fail.py
 This program determines whether a new solution has regressed from the "gold standard"